BizniusAI/ec-demo/README.md

 ## Results

 This project was difficult to understand but rewarding to develop because of the new features that I had to implement along the way.
+Next.js proved to be difficult to learn but I feel as though my understanding of React has improved.